daneshih1125/omcipcap/README.md

     * **Vendor-Specific MEs**: Identifies MEs in reserved or proprietary ranges.
     * **Provisioning Failures**: Detects non-success response codes (e.g., `UNKNOWN_ME`, `INSTANCE_EXISTS`).
     * **Intelligent Filtering**: Quickly isolate issues using `--only-vendor` or `--only-failed` flags.
+    * **RTT Latency Analysis**: Automatically calculates the time difference between Request and Response.
+Users can flag slow packets using the --rtt-threshold (default: 1s).
 * `omcidiff`: is a powerful utility for performing Differential Analysis between two MIB snapshots.
 It is specifically designed to help firmware engineers identify configuration drifts
     * ***Dynamic ME Extension***: Use the --mib-json flag to dynamically load and overwrite ME definitions.
 This transforms raw hex data into readable fields without modifying the source code.
+* **`omcigraphic`**: generates an interactive, hierarchical network topology from a MIB snapshot.
+It is designed to visualize the complex logical relationships between Managed Entities (MEs), helping engineers verify provisioning flows from the UNI/Management side to the ANI/T-CONT side.
 * **Professional Output**: Features color-coded Terminal output and standardized hex formatting for Instance IDs.

 ## Project Structure